sebinsua/html5-app/README.md

 TODO
 ----

-* Work out how the text will be entered on the proposition page.
+* Why is the image submit not working?

 * * *